-Sheriff Weaver recognizes that the youth of Douglas County deserve service and attention from the Sheriff’s Office.
-In order to reach our youth and their families in a positive way the Sheriff has created a new youth initiative we have named Youth, Education & Safety in Schools or Y.E.S.S.
+In order to reach our youth and their families in a positive way the Youth Education & Safety in Schools or Y.E.S.S. program was created.
 The program has a coordinator, and 2 deputies.
-The program consists of a strong partnership with the Douglas County School District to include: deputies teaching in the middle school health classes, teaching in elementary schools when time allows, our high school Text-A-Tip program, Suicide Intervention/Prevention, and participation in several Douglas County community coalitions such as: South Metro Denver Substance Abuse Coalition, Parenting Coalition, Douglas County Suicide Prevention Alliance and Substance Abuse/Suicide Prevention Coalition at Douglas County High School.
+The program consists of a strong partnership with the Douglas County School District to include: deputies teaching in the middle school health classes, teaching in elementary schools when time allows, our high school Text-A-Tip program, Suicide Intervention/Prevention, and participation in several Douglas County community coalitions such as: Parenting Coalition, Douglas Arapahoe Suicide Prevention Alliance.

 We hope to provide you with a multitude of valuable resources.
 If you don’t find what you are looking for, if a link is broken, or if you know of a resource we should add please do not hesitate to contact our coordinator Phyllis Harvey at 303-814-7033 or email@example.com